con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With glory purified by ultimate truth,
 Most fortunate within the threefold world,
-The glorious provider of all wealth,
+The celebrated source of all endowements,
-The best amongst the glorious, Mañjuśrī.
+Supreme amongst the glorious, Mañjuśrī.
 (157)

 This concludes fifteen verses on the wisdom of performing actions.

-## 11. Praise for the wisdom of the five *tathāgata*s.
+## 11. Praise for the wisdom of the five *tathāgata*s
 > namas te varada vajrāgrya bhūtakoṭi namo 'stu te |
 > namas te śūnyatāgarbha buddhabodhi namo 'stu te || 158 ||